-1. Any grant or contract project that is solicited from a source outside the College by an employee of the College is to be processed with a grants routing sheet available on the Sponsored Research & Programs website.
-The routing sheet is a mechanism to assure all required institutional endorsements have been obtained so that the College can accept funds for the intended project or purpose.
-Failure to properly complete the Routing Sheet may result in delays in processing project funds or may jeopardize whether the College will accept and/or approve the project.
+Any grant or contract project that is solicited from a source outside the College by an employee of the College is to be internally routed for approvals.
+The grants routing and approval process is the mechanism to assure all required institutional endorsements have been obtained so that the College can accept funds for the intended project or purpose.
+Failure to properly complete the routing process may result in delays in processing project funds or may jeopardize whether the College will accept and/or approve the project.
+The grants routing and approval process is facilitated by SPaRC through the electronic grants management system - Cayuse.